El Rushbow behind the golden EIB microphone analysis and insight unavailable anywhere else.

 Obviously, things have transpired and they're different, and things have changed here.

-I've I'm not in her circle of close friends.
+I'm not in her circle of close friends, but she's been to my home.

-We've been out uh a couple of times.
+We've been out a couple of times.

-She was she was at my wedding.
+She was at my wedding.

 She is extremely professional.

-She prides herself in uh in being professional.
+She prides herself in being professional.

 She takes what she does very seriously.

-She has long term ambition.
+She has long-term ambition.

-She is ambitious, nothing wrong with uh with being ambitious uh whatsoever.
+Nothing wrong with being ambitious whatsoever.

-I think she's she's self-contained and she's uh who she is.
+She's self-contained and she's who she is.

 And she's very, very grateful and gratified for the success that she's had and the people who've helped her along the way.